About the program: Managing your worries

 | Program choice | ||

-| Practitioner-assisted Determined with your practitioner | ||
+| Practitioner-guided Determined with your practitioner | ||

 | Self-guided Determined by you | ||